Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Stoneback’s Grandfather, Garl, understood him at least.
 The huge old white-back was there in his role as Chief of Staff of the Grand Army, overseeing operations ahead of the invasion with the seasoned eye of decades, and he easily identified that the worst disruption in the room was the Great Father.
 So after Daar’s third or fourth intrusion he excused himself from the floor to address the problem.

-“‘Yer gonna be useless to everyone at this pace, My Father.”
+"‘Yer gonna be useless to everyone at this pace, My Father."

-Daar ceased his pacing, sniffed at the older male, then sighed and tried for the thousandth time to relax. “...Y’ain’t wrong.”
+Daar ceased his pacing, sniffed at the older male, then sighed and tried for the thousandth time to relax. "...Y’ain’t wrong."

-“‘Course I’m not!
-A ‘Back don’t get as old and horrible as me by bein’ stupid!”
+"‘Course I’m not!
+A ‘Back don’t get as old and horrible as me by bein’ stupid!"

 Daar chittered despite himself.
 Garl was a treasure, and it would be a genuine loss to gaoiankind when the ancient bastard finally croaked.